zmsp/zmsp.github.io/_posts/2017-06-29-Kubernetes.md

   - education
 ---

+TLDR: Kubernetes is a container orchestration tool made by Google.
+It is popular and feature rich.

 # What is Kubernetes and why we should use it?

 Kubernetes is Google’s solution to cloud management.
 Kubernetes